paulscherrerinstitute/pylauncher/Readme.md

 ### Styling of menu items
 If needed one can do a per item customization of the menu appearance.
 For this purpose large majority of the item types (for specific item consult section [Menu item types](#menu-item-types)) exposes following parameters:
  1. `style` which enables very flexible customization with [QSS](http://doc.qt.io/qt-4.8/stylesheet-syntax.html) syntax.
  2. `theme` which enables customization using one of the predefined themes.
 How to define a theme is described in section [Write Launcher theme file](#write-launcher-theme-file).
+We strongly discourage the use of theme.

  _Note:_ There are currently no themes defined.